RBVI/ChimeraX/src/apps/moduleapp/moduleapp.rst

 shell script.
 Just set **MOD_APP** to the name of your Python module, and include the **moduleapp/Makefile**.
-Then **make install** will install the module in the chimera namespace and put a shell script that invokes that script in Chimera2 bin directory (Chimera2.app/Contents/bin on Apple Mac OS X, Chimera2/bin on Linux).
+Then **make install** will install the module in the chimera namespace and put a shell script that invokes that script in ChimeraX bin directory (ChimeraX.app/Contents/bin on Apple Mac OS X, ChimeraX/bin on Linux).

-The script uses the Chimera2 application's ``-m`` option.
+The script uses the ChimeraX application's ``-m`` option.